agongi/study/mybatis/selectkey/README.md

  - http://www.mybatis.org/mybatis-3/sqlmap-xml.html#insert_update_and_delete
 ```

-You can modify row in DB and get the affected value right before/after query execution as following:
+You can modify row in DB and get the affected **ONLY ONE value** right before/after query execution as following:

 ```sql
 <update id="updateCoin" parameterType="map">